online-seminar/papers/README.md

-# papers
+# Statement
-papers from well-known database conferences
+We will share DB relarted papers and our notebooks here.